Discretionary Housing Payment

-A Discretionary Housing Payment is a discretionary and short-term payment made in the United Kingdom that helps people with their housing costs.
+A Discretionary Housing Payment is an optional and short-term payment made in the United Kingdom that helps people with their housing costs.
 To get a Discretionary Housing Payment a person must be in receipt of Housing Benefit or Universal Credit.
-Application is to the Local Authority.
-Central-government regulations and guidance require each Local Authority to make decisions on a case-by-case basis but also to have a policy.
+Application to the Local Authority is required.
+Central-government regulations and guidance require each Local Authority to make decisions on a case-by-case policy basis.

 A similar Exceptional Hardship Payment exists.